 Related Questions in GENERATING-FUNCTIONS

-- How to compute the coefficients of this generating function
+- Expansion of fibonacci generating function

 Related Questions in TRANSLATION-REQUEST